 Please review the Corvisiero Literary Agency website for detailed submission guidelines.

 To send a query, please include my name “Cate” in the subject heading.
-I prefer a concise query letter, the first five pages and a brief 1-2 page synopsis attached as a Word .doc.
+I prefer a concise query letter, the first five pages and a brief 1-2 page synopsis included in the body of the email.
 Send all queries to query (at) corvisieroagency (dot) com.
 I do respond to all queries I receive in the order that I receive them.
 Because, as an author too, I believe in a personalized response, you can expect an answer in 6-8 weeks.

 I do not ask for an exclusive, but please let me know if you have requests with other agents or are under consideration from an editor.
 And if at any time you receive an offer of representation or publication notify me.